verida/storage-node/README.md

 $ yarn run start
 ```

-Note: You may need to update `.env` to point to the appropriate Ceramic HTTP endpoint to use.
-By default it points to Ceramic Clay (testnet).
+Note: You may need to update `.env` to point to the appropriate Verida DID Server endpoint to use.
+By default it points to `localhost`, but you can point to testnet (https://dids.testnet.verida.io:5001)

 This server is running on the Verida Testnet and is accessible by any application built on the Verida network during the pre-launch phase.